 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, reliable expertise will become even more important.
-New forms of heating and cooling systems use less energy or generate it from renewable sources like solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+Newer models of heating and cooling systems consume less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialty (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by enrolling in classes at a community college or trade school.
-How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation expands your technical knowledge to ensure the highest quality services.
+Earn certifications by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician relies on the program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation builds on your existing industry knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

 Another benefit of working in HVAC is next to no student debt.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 annually.
-By comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 every year.
+By comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-The daily schedule may vary depending on where you work.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you may have more of a set schedule for regular business hours.
+Your work schedule may vary based on the project and job site.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.

-With the constant growth in HVAC careers, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
+Higher earners usually make around $56,600 and $68,000.
 Having said that, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 In addition to owning your own business, there are other paths for career advancement.
 These include: